ja-todd/KScale_MCS/README.md

 If you haven't already set up Python on JASMIN, see [this guide](docs/python_setup_conda.md).

-If planning to commit any code to community repositories on GitHub, you may also want to check [this GitHub setup guide](docs/github_setup.md)
+If planning to commit any code to community repositories on GitHub, you may want to check [this GitHub setup guide](docs/github_setup.md)

 ## Dataset catalog